How to Catch Super-Rich Chinese Tourists?

 What are wealthy Chinese tourists looking for while traveling?

-- They are looking for high-quality services: The current customer satisfaction rate is quite low, being around 20%, the main complaints include poor customer service, false marketing claims, and deception concerning the price.
+- They are looking for high-quality services: The current customer satisfaction rate is quite low, around 20%, the main complaints include poor customer service, false marketing claims, and deception concerning the price.
 The more high-end the customer is, the more concerned they are with customer service, so this is important information for brands looking to conquer the luxury travel market.

 - Learning is the purpose of many of their trips: Short overseas study tours, business visits, and etiquette training have become very popular itineraries for wealthy tourists traveling abroad.
 They are looking to have close encounters with locals, and are more inclined on having the most authentic experiences available.